jrgmadrid/jrgmadrid/README.md

 "building in public" is cringe but then again so am i.

-i like python but lately i am enjoying the vibe a lot more. i never learned to build stuff just for me. maybe AI makes it easier to be conceited about that — anyway, i'll post here more often. maybe. no promises.
+i like python but lately i am enjoying the vibe a lot more. i realized recently that i was always fixated on making stuff that sells that i never learned to build stuff just for me. maybe AI makes it easier to be conceited about that? anyway, i'll post here more often. maybe. no promises. (okay, maybe some promises.)

 expect really niche and self-indulgent apps and side projects. the only ARR that matters is my own self-satisfaction.

 ### currently:

-on my hikkineet eat pray love arc.
+on my hikkineet eat pray love arc :) enjoying the solo builder life

 ### likes: